 What is the Fair Credit Reporting Act (FCRA)?

 The Fair Credit Reporting Act (FCRA) is a federal law (15 U.S.C. § 1681 et seq.) that regulates the collection, dissemination, and use of consumer information, including consumer credit information.
-Almost any type of background check that a landlord requests from Achievement Tec to use in the leasing decision is considered a consumer report.
+Almost any type of background check that an employer requests from Achievement Tec to be used in the hiring process is considered a consumer report.
 In addition, Achievement Tec is considered a Consumer Reporting Agency.
-Landlords must follow all FCRA requirements in order to remain in compliance.
-This page will provide a summary of information that is helpful to landlords when using consumer reports for tenant screening purposes.
+Employers must follow all FCRA requirements in order to remain in compliance.
+This page will provide a summary of information that is helpful to employers when using consumer reports for employment purposes.

 What is a “Consumer Report”?

-The FCRA not only governs credit information, but also other consumer reports such as criminal and civil court records.
+As you can see, the FCRA not only governs credit information, but also other consumer reports such as criminal court records, driving records, and employment verification.

 Requesting Consumer Reports

-Achievement Tec will obtain certification from each end-user during the account setup process that all of the requirements will be adhered to.
-We will also determine what the end-user’s permissible purpose is for requesting consumer report, which, in this case, is tenant screening purposes.
+Achievement Tec will obtain certification from each end-user/client during the account setup process that all of the requirements will be adhered to.
+We will also determine what the end-user’s permissible purpose is for requesting consumer report, which, in this case, is employment purposes.
 Reports may be acquired and used for no other reason than the stated permissible purpose.

-In addition, we must provide each end-user with a copy of the Notice to Users of Consumer Reports.
+In addition, we must provide each end-user/client with a copy of the Notice to Users of Consumer Reports.
 Each client should read and be familiar with the contents of this document.

 Using Consumer Reports

-When taking any adverse action against the applicant, the landlord must notify the applicant that adverse action has been taken based in whole or in part on a consumer report.
-Further, they must provide the consumer with:
+After taking any adverse action, the employer again must notify the consumer that adverse action has been taken based in whole or in part on a consumer report.
+Further, the employer must provide the individual with:

 Adverse Action Assistance

-To help landlords maintain compliance with the requirements of the FCRA, we offer Adverse Action Assistance.
-If you notify us when you intend to take adverse action against an applicant based on a consumer report, we will send all of the legally required information to the candidate via USPS certified mail within 24 hours of your decision.
+To help employers maintain compliance with the requirements of the FCRA, we offer Adverse Action Assistance.
+If you notify us when you intend to take adverse action against an applicant or employee, based on a consumer report or an investigative consumer report, we will send all of the legally required information to the candidate via USPS certified mail within 24 hours of your decision.